Banco Bradesco S.A. to Issue Monthly Dividend of $0.00 (NYSE:BBDO)

 Banco Bradesco S.A.
-(NYSE:BBDO – Get Free Report) announced a monthly dividend on Tuesday, September 24th, Wall Street Journal reports.
-Shareholders of record on Thursday, October 3rd will be given a dividend of 0.0032 per share by the bank on Friday, November 8th.
-This represents a $0.04 annualized dividend and a yield of 1.62%.
-The ex-dividend date is Thursday, October 3rd.
+(NYSE:BBDO – Get Free Report) announced a monthly dividend on Friday, September 20th, Wall Street Journal reports.
+Investors of record on Wednesday, October 2nd will be paid a dividend of 0.0032 per share by the bank on Wednesday, May 7th.
+This represents a $0.04 dividend on an annualized basis and a dividend yield of 1.56%.
+The ex-dividend date of this dividend is Wednesday, October 2nd.

 About Banco Bradesco